 How much do your guitars cost?

-I build guitars because I love them, not because I am in the business of selling guitars; however, I have sold several guitars, caving in to pressure from friends, and friends of friends...you get the idea.
+I build guitars because I love them, not because I am in the business of selling guitars; however, I have sold several guitars, after caving in to pressure from friends, friends of friends, et al...you get the idea.